Skip to main content

 EPF

-Already deducted from your payslip each month.
-No additional action needed — your employer handles it.
-But because it counts toward 80C, know your annual contribution before planning the rest.
+Already coming out of your payslip every month.
+No action needed — your employer handles it.
+But because it counts toward your 80C limit, calculate your annual contribution before planning anything else.

 PPF (Public Provident Fund)